ADMac/blockchain-developer-bootcamp-final-project/README.md

 # Susu
-## A Collective Savings Application
+### A Collective Savings Application

 ### Description
 A susu is a method of group saving that has been used across Africa and the Caribbean.
-This type of savings structure is a benefit to all involved if everything works out well, but can be the cause of conflict if any of the participants does not follow the rules.\n\n
+This type of savings structure is a benefit to all involved if everything works out well, but can be the cause of conflict if any of the participants does not follow the rules.

 In a susu, each participant contributes a set amount of money for

 ### Workflow